FLSA Collective Action Conditional Certification and Decertification Strategies

 Evaluating Pursuit or Opposition of Certification or Decertification Motions, Navigating Challenges in Hybrid Cases

 This CLE webinar will provide employment counsel with guidance for pursuing or opposing conditional certification or decertification motions in collective actions brought under the Fair Labor Standards Act (FLSA).
-The panel will discuss the standards courts are applying when ruling on conditional certification or decertification, highlighting recent decisions in the Third, Ninth and Eleventh Circuits.
-The panel will discuss best practices for counsel in pursuing conditional certification or decertification motions and preparing compelling arguments to support such motions.
+The panel will discuss the standards courts apply when ruling on conditional certification or decertification, highlighting recent decisions in the Fifth, Sixth, Seventh, and Ninth Circuits and current approaches for providing notice to potential opt-in plaintiffs.
+The panel will discuss best practices for counsel in pursuing conditional certification or decertification motions and preparing compelling arguments to support or defend such motions.
 The panel will also address unique certification issues with hybrid cases involving both FLSA collective actions and state law wage and hour class claims.